vulinh64/vulinh64.github.io/blog/2025-08-13-smaller-spring-boot-docker-image.md

 ~~Extra THICC indeed, Mr. Aku.~~

-You may be using `eclipse-temurin:21-jdk` and wondering why your "simple" Spring Boot app is pushing 300+ MB?
+You may be using eclipse-temurin JDK and wondering why your "simple" Spring Boot app is pushing 300+ MB?
 Well, congratulations!
 You've just packed the entire Java kitchen sink into your container.
 Your app probably uses like 10% of what's in there, but Java's all "*here, take ALL the modules, you might need them someday!*"

 (spoiler: most of the time, you might not)